Jistebnice: Sights

 The main landmark of Jistebnice is the Church of Saint Michael the Archangel.
 It has a Romanesque core from the early 13th century.
 The church was gothic rebuilt in 1380–1385 and baroque rebuilt in 1718, then Gothic modifications were made in the second half of the 19th century.

-A landmark of the town square is Vlašský dům, also called Old Castle.
+A landmark of the town square is Vlašský dům, also called Starý zámek ('old castle').
 It is originally a Renaissance castle from the second half of the 16th century.
 It was rebuilt in the Baroque style in the second half of the 18th century.
 Today it houses the memorial hall of the painter Richard Lauda, local native.

 The Jistebnice Castle is a neo-Gothic castle built in 1878–1882.
 It is surrounded by an English park, which was designed by the architect František Thomayer.
 Today the castle is privately owned and inaccessible.

 Jistebnice Fortress was built by the Rosenbergs in the 13th century.
 The remains of the fortress include two semicircular bastions.
 It is inaccessible and dilapidated.